-Greg Cracknell - Chair of Governors and Foundation Governor
+Greg Cracknell - Co-Chair of Governors and Foundation Governor

 Greg has been a governor at St Barnabas Church of England School since September 2013 but has previously been a governor at three other Church Schools in Northamptonshire, including four years as Chair at St Andrews CEVA School in Northampton.

 Now retired, Greg was a teacher in two schools in Peterborough before becoming a Senior Lecturer in Primary Education at the University of Northampton.
 He is a member of the Peterborough Diocese Board of Education and a Director of our academy company – Peterborough Diocese Education Trust.

 Greg is an active member of the Geographical Association (GA), being on their Early Years and Primary Committee, as well as being a Primary Geography Quality Mark Moderator, and a Global Learning Consultant for the GA.

 He is a member of Gleneagles Anglican Church in Wellingborough, where he leads a Home Group.
 Other interests include travel, reading, music and his grandchildren!